Skip to main content

 • COVID-19 illness which can be severe in very rare cases

-• paediatric inflammatory multisystem syndrome (PIMS or MIS-C) from COVID-19, a rare complication that can affect children as young as 3 months of age
+• multisystem inflammatory syndrome (MIS-C), also called PIMS, a rare COVID-19 complication that can affect children

-• the risk of having ‘long COVID' symptoms, such as fatigue, which can continue for weeks or months
+• ‘long COVID' symptoms, such as fatigue, which can continue for weeks or months

 • spreading COVID-19 to others